 No. 4: You Can Lead a Kid to Big Thunder Mountain, but You Can’t Make Them Ride

 Many rides at Disney World have height requirements, but a lot of the faster rides, like Big Thunder Mountain in Magic Kingdom or Expedition Everest in the Animal Kingdom, can be ridden by an average-size kindergartner.
 But just because they can ride doesn’t mean they’ll want to, or should.
 The fact is that for younger children, a lot of these rides are terrifying.
-And the anticipation in queue lines — hearing the screams and watching the cars speed past, might be enough to make a young kid balk at getting on at all.
+And the anticipation while waiting in line — hearing the screams and watching the cars speed past — might be enough to make a young kid balk at getting on at all.
 It’s important not to force the issue for everyone’s sake.

 There is some good news should this happen, however.
 Disney World offers parents a “child swap” option for most rides.
 This way, if a kid decides not to ride, one parent can ride while the other parents waits.
 Then, at the end of the ride, the parents swap the kid and the parent that was waiting can ride without having to wait in line again.
 It’s not ideal.
 But when a kid gets spooked, it’s a good solution.